patrickschu/chapter2/README.md

 # Clustertools and E-grammar features

-A computational text analysis: gender differences in writing.
-Who uses emoticons, abbreviations, clippings, the most?
-We extract features, cluster them and plot the results.
+These tools were used for a computational text analysis, analyzing gender differences in writin: who uses emoticons, abbreviations, clippings, the most?
+Covers feature extraction, text clustering by features, and plotting of results.

 This repository contains